 History

-The CRC transitioned from a long-term residential orphanage to a family-care system in 2016 - 2018.
+HCW and the CRC transitioned from a long-term residential orphanage to a family-care system in 2016 - 2018.
 During this time, we created a social work team to ensure that children reintegrated back into families well.
 The team began to visit all families monthly to check on their status.
-This practice continued as the CRC grew to support over 600 children in impoverished families that were at-risk of fracturing.
+This practice continued and began to engage the families in case management plans that would stabilize the family, and increase long term resiliency to overcome future crisis as the CRC grew to support over 400 impoverished families that were newly reintegrated or in such a fragile state they were at-risk of fracturing.

-The CRC transitioned from a long-term residential orphanage to a family-care system in 2016 - 2018.
+HCW and the CRC transitioned from a long-term residential orphanage to a family-care system in 2016 - 2018.
 During this time, we created a social work team to ensure that children reintegrated back into families well.
 The team began to visit all families monthly to check on their status.
-This practice continued as the CRC grew to support over 600 children in impoverished families that were at-risk of fracturing.
+This practice continued and began to engage the families in case management plans that would stabilize the family, and increase long term resiliency to overcome future crisis as the CRC grew to support over 400 impoverished families that were newly reintegrated or in such a fragile state they were at-risk of fracturing.

 WHAT IS FAMILY STRENGTHENING?